COVID, budget and redistricting: local legislators prepare for busy session

 Two new faces

-Locally, the legislative picture is largely the same as it was in the previous session, with Republicans representing most legislative districts.
-The one change came in St. Peter’s District 19A, where Republican Susan Akland is replacing outgoing Rep. Jeff Brand.
+The legislative picture is largely the same in the region, with Republicans representing most legislative districts.
+One change came in St. Peter’s District 19A, where Republican Susan Akland is replacing outgoing Rep. Jeff Brand.

-District 20B, which includes New Prague and parts of Le Sueur and Scott counties, will also have a new legislator, local banker and National Guardsman Brian Pfarr of Le Sueur.
-However, Pfarr is a Republican like the legislator he replaced, retiring Rep. Bob Vogel, R-Elko New Market.
+District 20B, which includes New Prague and parts of Le Sueur and Scott counties, will also have a new legislator, local banker and National Guardsman Brian Pfarr, of Le Sueur.
+Pfarr is a Republican like the legislator he replaced, retiring Rep. Bob Vogel, R-Elko New Market.

 Statewide, Akland was one of five Republicans who unseated incumbent DFLers, narrowing the DFL’s majority in the lower chamber to 70-64.
 Several incumbent senators of both parties lost, with the DFL achieving a net gain of one seat to narrow the Republican majority to 34-33.